-The Abdominal Organ Transplant Fellowship Program is a nationally recognized, two-year program certified by the American Society of Transplant Surgeons.
+The Abdominal Organ Transplant Fellowship Program is a nationally recognized, two-year program certified by the American Society of Transplant Surgeons in liver, kidney and pancreas transplant and HPB surgery.
 Established in 1992, the program is tailored to suit the individual interests and previous experience of the trainee.

-One fellow matriculates in the program each year.
-Five full-time liver and kidney transplant surgeons who are members of the faculty of Washington University School of Medicine provide training to the fellows.
+Six full-time Washington University School of Medicine liver and kidney transplant surgeons provide training to the fellows.
 Transplant nephrologists and hepatologists, a dedicated transplant nursing staff, social workers, dietitians, financial analysts, and a fellowship training office administrator and secretary also offer support.

 The fellow also receives experience in a number of other clinical areas:

 - Islet cell transplantation.
 Washington University Medical Center is an international leader in this field.

 - Solid pancreas transplantation.
 This program was initiated in recent years.